2025-26 Judges

 Stephen Smith is a writer in Toronto, a sometime contributor to The New York Times, Canadian Geographic, McSweeney’s, and Geist.
 He’s author of the book Puckstruck: Distracted, Delighted and Distressed by Canada’s Hockey Obsession (2014), and steers a blog at puckstruck.com that keeps an eye on hockey history and culture.

 David Topping is an experienced digital media leader obsessed with delivering news better, and a fan of big swings, rolling with the punches, and occasionally mixing sports metaphors.
-He is currently the Newsletters Director at Torstar.
+He is currently a consultant helping publishers of every size shape industry-leading projects, products, and strategies.

 Carolynn Van de Vyvere is a former journalism instructor, writer and editor.
 For the past nine years, she has been the communications principal at IVY, a Calgary-based marketing agency.